Arabian-vACC/library/docs/aerodrome/muscat/air.md

     **Controller**: "OMA661, via Y2, line up and wait runway 08L."

 ### 4.3.3 Take-off Clearances
 Aircraft will be cleared for takeoff once adequate separation is ensured as outlined in sections 4.3.4 and 4.6.
+At the time of takeoff clearance, aircraft will be assigned their airborne frequency, for Muscat Radar or the next available station, such as Muscat Control North.
+If none of these stations are online, aircraft will be instructed to monitor UNICOM 122.8.

 !!! example
-    **Controller**: "QTR40P, wind 330 degrees 7 knots, runway 26R, cleared for take-off."
+   **Controller:** "OMA643, airborne contact Muscat Radar 121.200, wind 330 degrees 7 knots, runway 26L, cleared for take-off."

 ### 4.3.4 Separation Requirements
 #### 4.3.4.1 General